Moving to Edinburgh from Australia

 Schools and education

 James Gillespie’s is probably the top pick of secondary schools, which is no small feat in a city like Edinburgh.
-Nearly 75% of students attain three or more higher qualifications.
 Broughton High School has a leading soccer programme in partnership with the Scottish Football Association.

 Where private schools are concerned, George Watson’s College goes all the way from kindergarten to sixth form and is highly regarded.
 Or there’s George Heriot’s, the inspiration for Hogwarts.
 Reputable and magical?
 Priceless.
 (Although technically it’s very expensive.)

 There’s plenty more where those came from.
-For a complete breakdown of all the schools in the area, the City of Edinburgh Council have got you covered:
+For a complete breakdown of all the schools in the area, the City of Edinburgh Council has got you covered:

 There are three universities in the city proper, and a fourth on the outskirts.